 Jetpur is a small town that is famous for dyeing on clothes and sarees.

 Few travelers make the trip out to Junagadh but it’s an interesting town situated right at the base of the temple – studded Girnar Hill.
 Junagadh is also the departure point for visits to the Gir Forest.

 This city is full of some very exotic old buildings, most in a state of disrepair.
-It is a fascinating place to explore, but very few tourists come to this very friendly and unspoilt town.
+It is a fascinating place to explore, but very few tourists come to this very friendly and unspoiled town.

 Junagadh is also known for Uperkot Fort.
-It is believed to have been constructed by the Yadavas when they came to settle in Dwarka, famous by gone times for its virtual inaccessibility, the Uperkot or Upper Fort is griddled by a wall that is, in some places over 20 meter high.
+It is believed to have been constructed by the Yadavas when they came to settle in Dwarka, famous bygone times for its virtual inaccessibility, the Uperkot or Upper Fort is griddled by a wall that is, in some places over 20 meter high.
 An ornate entrance gateway leads to the ruins.

 In the Uperkot is a two-storied cave said to Chaitya cave.
-There are also Buddhist caves at Bava Pyara Math found below southern walls of Uperkot arranged in three rows.
+There are also Buddhist caves at Bava Pyara Math found below the southern walls of Uperkot arranged in three rows.
 Scholars believe that they are Buddhist caves possibly belonging to the period between 200 B.C. and 200 A.D.